An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Bake - Bakes the lightmap and applies post-processing filters.

 - Post-process - Reapplies post-processing filters without baking again.
-Allows to tweak the Flood dark limit setting.
+Allows the scene to be seen with all filters disabled, or to tweak the Flood dark limit setting.

 - Spot - Adds a spot light in the current camera position.
 The spot light beam is restricted by a cone with adjustable angle and rotation.